 Howell’s career at North Carolina

-Howell had six games with over 300 passing yards as a freshman, totaling 3,641 yards.
-His 38 passing touchdowns in 2019 set an FBS record for passes by a true freshman.
+As a freshman, Howell had six games with over 300 passing yards, totaling 3,641 yards.
+Moreover, his 38 passing touchdowns in 2019 set an FBS record for passes by a true freshman.
 The accolades rolled in as Howell was named the ACC Offensive and Rookie Player of the Year and earned FWAA Freshman All-American honors.

-Much like at Sun Valley, there was no sophomore slump for Howell last season.
+Much like at Sun Valley, there was no sophomore slump for Howell in 2020.
 Despite a reduced schedule due to the global situation, Howell came up just 55 yards short of his 2019 yardage total.
 He saw increases in both his completion percentage and yards per attempt.
 Furthermore, Howell improved as a dual-threat with an uptick in both rushing yards and touchdowns.